 And while Booklinker is mostly a short linking service, it does have some smarts built in.
 Every BookLinker URL is “universal” and automatically takes readers to your book in their correct Amazon storefront.
 This means fewer barriers between your readers and purchasing your books.

-Honestly, if this is your first book and you’re still just dabbling in the world of publishing and self promotion, Booklinker is probably all you need to get started.
+Honestly, if this is your first book and you’re still just dabbling in the world of publishing and book marketing, Booklinker is probably all you need to get started.
 Use it, love it and tell your friends about it.

 But, if you’re serious about earning a living as an author then you’re going to want to incorporate the following three strategies to help you maximize the amount of money you make with every link you share.